fsxfreak/cpp-games-utils/isabel/README.md

 My version of my student's game.
 Teachers can learn too.

 # notes
+- when in room with one door, pretty print out is grammatically incorrect

 ### representing items
 - have one overall item class